 | Cost | Covered by Ministry when indication met | High (hourly/km tariff) | Reasonable distance- and equipment-based tariff |

-| Access | SKKM decision + approval required | Direct booking possible, SHGM-regulated | Direct call; verify licensure |
+| Access | SKKM decision + approval required | Direct booking with a private operator (Nova Ambulans coordinates); SHGM-regulated | Direct call; verify licensure |

 | Hours | Helicopter sunrise–sunset; aircraft 24-hour | Operator-dependent | 24-hour |

-| Distance | Helicopter ≈400 km radius; aircraft international | Operator-dependent; often international | Domestic unlimited (drive time is the practical limit) |
+| Distance | Helicopter ≈400 km radius; aircraft international | Operator-dependent; often international | Domestic unlimited; cross-border road transfer to Europe and neighbouring countries |

 | Clinical capability | ICU-level | ICU-level | Physician-led ICU-level |